 Cons

-It’s worth noting that prefabricated detached metal garages are a more affordable option than stick-built garages since metal is cheaper than lumber and the labor costs much less.
+It’s worth noting that prefabricated detached metal garages are more affordable than stick-built garages since metal is cheaper than lumber and labor costs are much lower.

 Garage Materials: Cost Breakdown